JonathanGiles/spa-pcb/readme.md

 Thicker traces all over PCB.

+## Revision 1.9

+Replaced some components with smaller alternatives, and improved the layout of the board to make it easier to manufacture.
+Kept same board size as previous revisions.

-## Revision 2.0
+## Revision 2.0 - eSpa Max

-Complete redesign of board - it is now bigger, but it has four M3 mounting holes and two RJ-45 connectors to support 'loop' mode.
+Introduced a new board variant - the eSpa Max.
+It is bigger than the eSpa Mini, but it has three M3 mounting holes and two RJ-45 connectors to support 'loop' mode.
+It also has support for a CT clamp to measure the power usage of the spa pool.